jorgegorka/svelte-router/README.md

 Svelte Router is smart enought to inject the corresponding params to each Route component.
 Every Route component has information about their named params, query params and child route.

-You can use all that information (availabe in the currentRoute prop) to help you implement your business logic and secure the app.
+You can use all that information (availabe in the currentRoute property) to help you implement your business logic and secure the app.

 ## Install